International Holding Company: History

 International Holding Company (IHC) was founded in 1998 as Asmak and was initially active in the fisheries sector.
 The company quickly developed into a regional market leader in the export of seafood.
-In 2005, the company went public on the Abu Dhabi Stock Exchange.
+In 2005, the company went public on the Abu Dhabi Stock Exchange, which enabled broader expansion.

-In the years that followed, IHC expanded into various sectors, including real estate, with the acquisition of ESPL properties in 2008.
-By 2013, IHC had grown significantly.
+From 2005 to 2018, IHC remained largely seafood-centric, with the company's activities concentrated on food and beverage and aquaculture.
+During this time, IHC expanded regionally, building facilities across the UAE and then entering the Oman and Saudi Arabia markets.

+In 2019, IHC had 40 employees.
+This number increased to 125,000 by mid-2023.
+A 2019 leadership-driven pivot led the company to explore broader investments, converting the group into a diversified investment holding company.

-In 2020, three of its subsidiaries were listed on the Abu Dhabi Securities Exchange.
-The following year, IHC's growth continued as the company listed more subsidiaries, including Alpha Dhabi, ESG and Al Seer Marine, and became the most valuable company on the Abu Dhabi Stock Exchange.
+In 2020, three of its subsidiaries—Palms Sports, Ghitha, and Easylease—were listed on the Abu Dhabi Securities Exchange.
+The following year, IHC's growth continued as the company listed three more subsidiaries—Alpha Dhabi, ESG and Al Seer Marine—and became the most valuable company on the Abu Dhabi Stock Exchange.

+In April 2021, IHC acquired a 45% stake in construction giant Alpha Dhabi Holding (ADH).
+In December 2021, Multiply Group, a holding company that invests in tech-focused businesses, became IHC’s eighth subsidiary to be listed on Abu Dhabi's main stock market.

+From 2021 to 2022, the company saw the number of its subsidiaries grow from 302 to 482 and its joint ventures and associates increase to 41.

 IHC continued its expansion in 2022, concluding a US$2 billion investment agreement with the Indian Adani Group and acquiring a significant stake in the renewable energy sector with the purchase of shares of Turkish Kalyon Enerji.
-In September 2023 the IHC sold stakes in the Adani Group, but increased its stake in Adani Enterprises.
+In September 2023, the IHC sold stakes in the Adani Group, but increased its stake in Adani Enterprises.

-In November 2023, the Group acquired a majority stake in a copper mine in Zambia for just under one billion US dollars.
+In February 2023, IHC acquired a 55% stake in Reach Employment Services, a recruitment and outsourcing company, for Dh315 million.
+In November 2023, the Group acquired a majority stake in a copper mine in Zambia for just under US$1 billion.
+In December 2023, ICH subsidiary EasyLease acquired a 60% stake in Ripe, which had a portfolio including container and commercial kiosk rentals, food trucks, and advanced management of parking facilities, event management, and drive-through services from vehicles.

 In 2023, IHC established an investment unit, Lunate, to manage Group 42’s China-focused fund, the 42X Fund, which had stakes in JD.com and ByteDance.
 Lunate formed a small team controlled by Tahnoun bin Zayed.
 The fund became questionable due to G42 and its CEO Peng Xiao’s promise to the US government to divest from China.